 Help with Disability Insurance Claims

-Handle claims smoothly and ease the return to work.
+How to handle claims and ease employees’ return to work

 - Provide the employee (or family member) the claim form or your telephonic claim submission number.